spinnaker/spinnaker/docs/commands.md

  * `--omit-services`: A list of regular expressions.
 Any service matching one of these regexes will be ignored by Spinnaker.
  * `--omit-versions`: A list of regular expressions.
 Any version matching one of these regexes will be ignored by Spinnaker.
  * `--project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.
- * `--provider-version`: Some providers support multiple versions/release tracks.
-This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this account's cloud resources.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--services`: A list of regular expressions.
 Any service matching one of these regexes will be indexed by Spinnaker.